lxc/incus/doc/container-environment.md

 Incus spawns whatever is located at `/sbin/init` as the initial process of the container (PID 1).
 This binary should act as a proper init system, including handling re-parented processes.

-Incus's communication with PID1 in the container is limited to two signals:
+Incus' communication with PID1 in the container is limited to two signals:

 - `SIGINT` to trigger a reboot of the container
 - `SIGPWR` (or alternatively `SIGRTMIN`+3) to trigger a clean shutdown of the container